AtangaEmma/running-notes/GIT-GITHUB-README.md

    - a github account for your organization
    - create team and add members
    - create project repo in the organization for members

-   - grant permissions and roles to members and collaborators the kind of permissions granted include, read  - can only read or view codes write - can read/view and make changes admin - can do all
+# grant permissions and roles to members and collaborators
+The kind of permissions granted include,

+read  - can only read or view codes

+write - can read/view and make changes

+admin - can do all

 For this to be achieve,

            go to organization, under it , go to team and under settings select [member privileges]
            the member privilege page will display and under it there is a base permission page where member's permissions can be set

            when this is done, the project repo can now be shared to members os the team where they can now write codes and push them to

 - ensure that git and relevant IDEs (integrated development environments) are installed by developers

 Git Installation
 ================